LukaMaxima/UE_App/README.md

 ### Download & Unzip

-3. Download the `zip` file by clicking the green `Code` button and selecting `download zip`.
+3. Download the `zip` file by clicking the green `Code` button at the top of this page and select `download zip`.
 Once downloaded, right-click the .zip file and extract it to where you want it to be (I just run mine from my desktop.)

 ---